Top Taboos in Kikuyu Community

 It is taboo for a Kikuyu man to eat food from a broken pot because cracks while cooking are a sign from the ancestors that food should not be consumed in the household.

 Only women past childbearing age are allowed to eat the food.
-If a man eats from the pot, he is inviting a serious curse to the family.
+Eating from the pot means inviting a serious curse to the family.

-Also, if anyone deliberately breaks a gourd or cooking pot in a homestead, seven sheep and goats are to be sacrificed to purify the taboo breaker.
+Also, if anyone deliberately breaks a gourd or cooking pot in a homestead, it will take a sacrifice of seven sheep and goats to purify the taboo breaker.

-Majority of food taboos in kikuyu community revolves around the spirits and will of ancestors on the living.
+Most food taboos in the Kikuyu community revolve around the spirits and will of ancestors on the living.

-The old men and women believe in respect and distance when it comes to dealing with their in-laws.
+The old men and women believe in respect and distance when dealing with their in-laws.

 3. Man sleeping at the side of the wall